port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/authentication.md

 Here is an explanation of the login flow:

-1. The widget will generate a PKCE `code_verifier` & `code_challange`;
+1. The widget will generate a PKCE `code_verifier` & `code_challange`.
-2. The widget URL is set to the `authorizationUrl` along with the `clientId` and the generated `code_challange`;
+2. The widget URL is set to the `authorizationUrl` along with the `clientId` and the generated `code_challange`.
-3. The widget will then be redirected to the SSO sign-in page;
+3. The widget will then be redirected to the SSO sign-in page.
-4. The user will sign in using the SSO (If the user is already signed in to the SSO, this step will happen automatically);
+4. The user will sign in using the SSO (If the user is already signed in to the SSO, this step will happen automatically).
-5. The SSO sign-in page will redirect the widget back to https://app.getport.io with the authorization `code` as a URL hash parameter;
+5. The SSO sign-in page will redirect the widget back to https://app.getport.io with the authorization `code` as a URL hash parameter.
-6. The widget will send the `code`, `clientId` and the `code_verifier` to the `tokenURL`;
+6. The widget will send the `code`, `clientId` and the `code_verifier` to the `tokenURL`.
-7. The SSO will validate the PKCE code;
+7. The SSO will validate the PKCE code.
-8. A response will come back with an access token;
+8. A response will come back with an access token.
-9. The widget will pass the access token as a query parameter `auth_token={accessToken}` to the URL specified in the property value;
+9. The widget will pass the access token as a query parameter `auth_token={accessToken}` to the URL specified in the property value.
 10. Your page should be displayed now!

 ## Required Parameters